Discharges to Water

 In Arctic waters, the discharge of sewage is governed by the AWPPA and its regulations.
 The Arctic Shipping Pollution Prevention Regulations currently allow for the discharge of human or animal waste generated on board a ship.

 Elsewhere in Canadian waters, the regulatory regime for the control of sewage discharges is contained in Division 4 of the Regulations for the Prevention of Pollution from Ships and for Dangerous Chemicals.

 The AWPPA prohibits discharge of any waste in Arctic waters (with the exception of untreated sewage, as mentioned above).
 Discharges of garbage throughout the rest of Canadian waters are governed by the Division 5 of the Regulations for the Prevention of Pollution from Ships and for Dangerous Chemicals, under the Canada Shipping Act 2001.
 These regulations set out rules governing the discharge of garbage, procedures for the management of garbage, the maintenance of records of garbage disposal, and the provision of reception facilities at ports or terminals internationally.

 The AWPPA prohibits discharge of any waste in Arctic waters (with the exception of untreated sewage, as mentioned above).
-The dumping of wastes and other material in the Canadian ocean south of latitude 60°N is governed by the Disposal at Sea Regulations under the Canadian Environmental Protection Act 1999 (CEPA).

 - Date modified: